Skip to main content

 Six applications of machine learning in manufacturing

-Machine learning solutions have been developed for various applications in the manufacturing industry, including data analytics, quality control, and others.
+Machine learning solutions have been developed for various applications in the manufacturing industry, including data analytics, quality assesment, and others.
 Here are some of the top machine learning applications in manufacturing operations that are helping to revolutionise the sector.

 1. Predictive maintenance